ForsakenIdol/eidolon_hunting_guide/01_lure_handler/Script.md

 ## 01 - Why do we lure handle?

-One of the biggest hurdles that solo hunters come across when attempting a 6x3 hunt is how to lure handle effectively.
+One of the difficulties that solo hunters encounter when attempting a 6x3 hunt is how to lure handle effectively.
 This difficulty manifests in 3 main forms:

 - Quick charging, which is when you try to get a charged lure as fast as possible out of the gate,
-- Obtaining lures, and
+- Obtaining new lures, and
-- Charging lures.
+- Charging those lures.

-The latter 2 are typically done either after breaking Eidolon synovia (aka limbs), or during the Eidolon's Weep phase.
+The 2nd and 3rd objectives are typically done either after breaking Eidolon synovia (aka limbs), or during the Eidolon's Weep phase.

 The lure handler in a squad serves 2 main purposes.